Ayurveda & Yoga

 The Wisdom for Wellness and Transformation from Ancient India

-Surapsari, Certified Ayurvedic Lifestyle Counselor and RYT-200 Yoga Instructor
+Surapsari, Certified Ayurvedic Lifestyle Counselor and RYT-500 Yoga Instructor

 Everyone aspires to the same goals in life.
 We want to be healthy, happy, and fulfilled.
-Ayurveda and yoga show us the way to achieve sacred balance in the body, mind, heart, and spirit, which leads to physical and mental wellness, contentment, bliss and self-realization.
+Ayurveda and yoga show us the way to achieve sacred balance in the body, mind, and heart, which leads to physical and mental wellness, contentment, bliss and self-realization.

 According to ancient Indian (vedic) philosophy, every human-being as well as all existence in the universe consists of the five great nature elements of Earth, Water, Fire, Air, and Either/Space.
 In Ayurvedic view, these five elements combine in pairs to form three primary life forces called doshas.
 They are; Vata (Air contained in Either/Space), Pitta (Fire contained in Water), and Kapha (Water contained in Earth).
 The three doshas govern all of our physiological and psychological functions; Vata for coordinating the sensory, mental, and nervous systems and motor orientation, Pitta for promoting all chemical and metabolic transformations, and Kapha for providing nourishment, substance, and support.
 Imbalance of the doshas leads to disease and psychological disorder.
 One or two doshas usually dominate in an individual and contribute to unique personality and physical characteristics.
 Understanding our individual constitution based on dominant doshas tremendously aids us to stay healthy in the body, mind, heart, and spirit.